+Type of Contents

+information Contents

+Title EuroSTE(A)M

+Link

-Type of Contents information contents Title EuroSTEAM Link https://steamonedu.eu/platform/node/63 Abstract The Erasmus+ EuroSTEAM project looked into the deficit of STE(A)M skills in young students throughout Europe.
+Abstract https://steamonedu.eu/platform/node/node/63 The Erasmus+ EuroSTE(A)M project looked into the deficit of STE(A)M skills in young students throughout Europe.
 The aim of the project was to identify how we can use more interactive and creative teaching methodologies in our classrooms in order to excite and engage students in STE(A)M subjects.
-The seven EuroSTEAM partners from across Europe bring to you exciting lesson resource which are open source and free to use on your classroom to excite young students about the opportunities in STE(A)M careers.
-The project produced 3 main outcomes: STE(A)M comparative analysis report which has identified shortcomings within the STE(A)M subjects and highlighted how we can introduce different learning methods into our classrooms to reduce these skills gaps in the future.
-STEAM Camps: In order to give educators a starting block for introducing these subjects in the classroom, we have created 3 camps with different themes and focuses.
-These camps have been fully explained through resources and guides in different languages (English, Dutch, Italian Portuguese and Spanish) and are openly available to Educators.
-Online Toolkit: We have produced this online toolkit which will act as a library for educators throughout Europe to access if they need to run a STE(A)M based lesson or workshop within their classroom.
+The seven EuroSTE(A)M partners from across Europe bring to you exciting lesson resource which are open source and free to use on your classroom to excite young students about the opportunities in STE(A)M careers.
+The project produced 3 main outcomes: • STE(A)M comparative analysis report which has identified shortcomings within the STE(A)M subjects and highlighted how we can introduce different learning methods into our classrooms to reduce these skills gaps in the future. • STE(A)M Camps: In order to give educators a starting block for introducing these subjects in the classroom, we have created 3 camps with different themes and focuses.
+These camps have been fully explained through resources and guides in different languages (English, Dutch, Italian Portuguese and Spanish) and are openly available to Educators. • Online Toolkit: EuroSTE(A)M produced this online toolkit which will act as a library for educators throughout Europe to access if they need to run a STE(A)M based lesson or workshop within their classroom.
 This is open sources a freely available to use for students and teachers.

+Language English

+Duration 1 month

+KeyTerms Coding, Scratch, Binary Counting, Interactive Science, Creativity and logic, Problem Solving, Contest and challenge

+STE(A)M discipline Science, Technology, Engineering, Arts, Mathematics

+Country Belgium, Great Britain, Netherlands, Italy, Portugal, Spain

+Author EuroSTE(A)M Consortium

+Educational Audience competence: Beginner

+framework Age Range: 25-70

+Educational details

-Language English Duration 1 month KeyTerms Coding, Scratch, Binary Counting, Interactive Science, Creativity and logic, Problem Solving, Contest and challenge STEAM Science, Technology, Engineering, Arts, Mathematics discipline Delaiume Creat Britain Nathardarda Habi Barri et Costo Country Belgium, Great Britain, Netherlands, Italy, Portugal, Spain Author EuroSTEAMConsortium Educational framework Audience competence: BeginnerAge Range: 25-70 Educational details Description The EuroSTEAM Camps are designed as a series of mixed activities where of the students working in small groups face different problems.
-This choice, as practice for all the 3 Camps, triggers a conceptualisation process, stimulated by the challenge, where students organise information in a structured knowledge system.
-The challenge's aim is to solve a given problem and compare the results achieved among workgroups; during each session, it's important to create the correct team dynamics by dividing tasks among single members and planning effectively the time available.
+Description of the practice The EuroSTE(A)M Camps are designed as a series of mixed activities where students working in small groups face different problems.
+This choice, as for all the 3 Camps, triggers a conceptualization process, stimulated by the challenge, where students organize information in a structured knowledge system.
+The challenge aims to solve a given problem and compare the results achieved among workgroups; during each session, it's important to create the correct team dynamics by dividing tasks among single members and planning effectively the time available.